machour/yii2-notifications/docs/Configuration.md

 ./yii migrate/up --migrationPath=vendor/machour/yii2-notifications/migrations/
 ```

-You also need to enable the module in Yii `modules` section of the configuration file:
+You also need to enable the module in Yii `modules` section of the application configuration file:
 ```php
 return [
     // ...